 Residential collection service - some clinical waste contractors provide (for a fee) a household pick-up service of full sharps containers and also provide their residential customers with a replacement sharps container.

-Public toilets - it is recognised that injection of illicit drugs does take place in some public toilets.
-Many local councils provide community sharps bins for disposal of single syringes in public toilets with a history of syringe litter.
+Public toilets - many local councils provide community sharps bins for disposal of single syringes in public toilets with a history of syringe litter.
 These disposal facilities are also available for use by people who are required to self-inject regularly to treat a medical condition, particularly when they are away from home or travelling.

-Public disposal bins - community sharps bins can be installed in a range of readily accessible locations, including areas where injecting drug use or inappropriate disposal of injecting equipment has been identified as a problem.
+Public disposal bins - community sharps bins can be installed in a range of readily accessible locations.
 Disposal bins can also be strategically placed in areas such as parks, carparks (at beaches and shopping centres etc), outside public buildings, and at waste handling facilities.
 Disposal bins in these locations typically range in size from 23 litres to 240 litres, and can accommodate personal use containers such as fitpacks®, as well as larger sharps containers up to 7.8 litre capacity in the larger disposal bins.
 Larger sharps containers are commonly used by people with diabetes and others who self-inject to treat a medical condition.

-An additional advantage of the larger capacity public place bins is the potential to promote them as a community facility for use by both injecting drug users and people with a medical condition, because the bins are not associated specifically with illicit drug use.
-They also provide a confidential disposal method for people who do not wish to disclose their health status to others, and they are often accessible on a 24 hour per day basis.
+Larger capacity public place bins also provide a confidential disposal method for people who do not wish to disclose their health status to others, and they are often accessible on a 24 hour per day basis.

 Pharmacy disposal programs - many pharmacists are willing to enter into an agreement with their local council to provide community sharps disposal facilities for their customers.
 The council employs a sharps waste contractor to supply and service a community sharps container at the pharmacy, where it is kept in a secure location for customer use.
 This type of disposal service is generally very convenient for customers who obtain their injecting equipment from the pharmacy, although some customers may prefer to use a disposal option that provides greater confidentiality.